-- Binders: if your students have binders, have them write their names on the side with a marker (or use labels) and then place these on a shelf where they will live all year.
+- Binders: Write student names on the side with a marker (or use labels) and then place these on the shelf where they will live all year.

 - Duotangs/Report Covers: Do not have students write their names on these.
 Just have students drop them into a bin/tray.
 Later as we start to set up subject areas we use these.

 - Lined Paper/Blank Paper: Have students just drop these into a bin or tray.
 Later as we start to need paper, we use it from a community pile so that we don’t waste it all.

 - Tissue: If your school collected tissue, put all these boxes in your cupboard or wherever you keep them.
 One year we kept ten boxes in the classroom and put the rest in our garage at home because there just wasn’t enough storage in the classroom.
 Do what works for you.

 - Rulers: We collect these and keep them until they are needed.
 This way when we get to the measurement unit or need them for art, they haven’t already been destroyed through unnecessary sword fighting.